 Let’s not forget that there are some generous benefits students can receive to alleviate the problem.
 Sometimes the most expensive colleges have the best scholarships and aid.
 So not all hope is lost for the smart and the diligent.

-If University seems like a bad long term investment or you think the course you’ve chosen is not what you had hoped for or you are unhappy with the job you got with your degree, there are other ways to make a living.
+Another option in case a degree seems like a bad long-term investment or you think the course you’ve chosen is not what you had hoped for or you are unhappy with the job you got with your degree, there are other ways to make a living.
 There are other ways to avoid falling neck-deep in debt thanks to these expensive colleges in the world!